Chicano: Ethnic identity

 A man in San Antonio, Texas, with an arm tattoo of the word Chicano.
-Photo by Jesse Acosta.

 Chicano is a way for Mexican Americans to assert ethnic solidarity and Brown Pride.
 Boxer Rodolfo Gonzales was one of the first to reclaim the term in this way.
 This Brown Pride movement established itself alongside the Black is Beautiful movement.
 Chicano identity emerged as a symbol of pride in having a non-white and non-European image of oneself.
 It challenged the U.S. census designation "Whites with Spanish Surnames" that was used in the 1950s.
 Chicanos asserted ethnic pride at a time when Mexican assimilation into American culture was being promoted by the U.S. government.
 Ian Haney López argues that this was to "serve Anglo self-interest", who claimed Mexicans were white to try to deny racism against them.

 Chicanos may be of Indigenous descent from different Indigenous peoples of Mexico.
 2014 map showing languages with over 100,000 speakers.

 Alfred Arteaga argues that Chicano as an ethnic identity is born out of the European colonization of the Americas.
 He states that Chicano arose as hybrid ethnicity or race amidst colonial violence.
 This hybridity extends beyond a previously generalized "Aztec" ancestry, since the Indigenous peoples of Mexico are a diverse group of nations and peoples.
 A 2011 study found that 85 to 90% of maternal mtDNA lineages in Mexican Americans are Indigenous.
 Chicano ethnic identity may involve more than just Indigenous and Spanish ancestry.
 It may also include African ancestry (as a result of Spanish slavery or runaway slaves from Anglo-Americans).
 Arteaga concluded that "the physical manifestation of the Chicano, is itself a product of hybridity."